How the Riga Minox shutter works

 The shutter has two functions.
 Firstly, it opens the lens and otherwise shields it from incoming light.
 Secondly, it ensures that the opening takes place for exactly the selected period of time.

-The first function is implemented by the blades and we have already learned about it above.
+The first function is implemented by the blade and we have already learned about it above.
 The second function is a bit more complicated and we need to go into more detail.
 It is implemented as an assembly by the escapement.
 If you are interested in the basic functionality of an escapement, you can read about it here for the post-war Minox.

 The Riga Minox escapement is significantly different and has a simpler structure than the later Minox.